 Craving the Reward

-But we can start craving more of this dopamine ‘reward’ caused by many pleasant experiences.
-Such as eating excellent food, having sex, winning a game, getting likes on our social media, and earning money.
+But we can start craving more of this dopamine ‘reward’ caused by many pleasant experiences, such as eating excellent food, having sex, winning a game, getting likes on our social media, and earning money.
 These higher dopamine levels can lead to feelings of euphoria, bliss, and enhanced motivation and concentration.
-We feel good, really good, but having too much dopamine isn’t healthy.
+We feel good, but having too much dopamine isn’t healthy.
 Whether overall or when parts of the brain have dopamine concentration and deficiency in others, we suffer.
 We become more competitive, aggressive, and have poor impulse control.
-This, when combined with the dopamine surge caused by Alcohol and many illegal drugs, is partly why people get addicted to them.
-This imbalance can also lead to conditions like ADHD, binge eating, addiction, and gambling.
+This, combined with the dopamine surge caused by Alcohol and many illegal drugs, is partly why people get addicted to them.
+This imbalance can also lead to ADHD, binge eating, addiction, and gambling.

-Some symptoms related to a dopamine deficiency include muscle cramps, spasms, tremors, aches, pains, stiffness, and loss of balance.
-As well as constipation, difficulty eating and swallowing, weight loss or weight gain, gastroesophageal reflux disease (GERD), frequent pneumonia.
-We have trouble sleeping, low energy, an inability to focus, moving or speaking more slowly than usual, feeling fatigued.
-Feeling demotivated, inexplicably sad, or tearful, mood swings, hopelessness, having low self-esteem, guilt-ridden.
-We can be anxious, have a low sex drive, hallucinate, delusions, lack insight or self-awareness, and thoughts of self-harm and suicide.
+Some symptoms of a dopamine deficiency include muscle cramps, spasms, tremors, aches, pains, stiffness, and loss of balance.
+As well as constipation, difficulty eating and swallowing, weight loss or weight gain, gastroesophageal reflux disease (GERD), and frequent pneumonia.
+We have trouble sleeping, low energy, an inability to focus, moving or speaking more slowly than usual, and feeling fatigued.
+Feeling demotivated, inexplicably sad, or tearful, mood swings, hopelessness, having low self-esteem, and guilt-ridden.
+We can be anxious, have a low sex drive, hallucinate, have delusions, lack insight or self-awareness, and have thoughts of self-harm and suicide.
 We can boost dopamine by addressing the cause of the problem., but that can be easier said than done.

 It’s getting worse